-Call: Cluster 1 - Hea Call: Cluster 1 - Health (Single stage - 2025) Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 4.00 and 8.00 million would allow these outcomes to be addressed appropriately.
+Call: Cluster 1 - H Call: Cluster 1 - Health (Single stage - 2025) Specific condition s Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 4.00 and 8.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 80.00 million.
-Type of Action Research and Innovation Actions Admissibility conditions The conditions are described in General Annex A. The following exceptions apply: In order to prove that the investigational product is ready for clinical testing, proposals must provide evidence of regulatory approval in the EU already in place for phase I clinical study.
-Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: In addition to the eligibility conditions as described in General Annex B, the consortium must be composed of at most 5 legal entities.
+Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: In order to prove that the investigational product is ready for clinical testing, proposals must provide evidence of regulatory approval in the EU already in place for phase I clinical study.
+The proposed EU contribution going to small and medium-sized enterprises (SMEs) must be 50% or more of the total EU contribution to the project as a whole.
+In addition to the eligibility conditions as described in General Annex B, the consortium must be composed of at most 5 legal entities as beneficiaries.
 If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
 Award criteria The criteria are described in General Annex D. The following exceptions apply: